Taking care of your mental health during Coronavirus

-When a crisis like this takes over our lives, it’s easy to focus on the pragmatic: get groceries, shift in-person meetings to Zoom, find activities to occupy the kids, make sure my parents and grandparents are being cared for.
+When a crisis like this takes over our lives, it’s easy to focus on the pragmatic: get groceries, shift in-person meetings to Zoom, find activities to occupy the kids, make sure parents are being cared for, fill out government paperwork.

 Yet the one thing we often neglect is our own mental health.
-So here are 4 tips to help reduce anxiety and improve your ability to cope.
+Here are 4 tips to help reduce anxiety and improve your ability to cope during uncertain times.

 1. Avoid social media